ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 The "vcon" parameter is DEPRECATED as of the publication of this document as an RFC.
-The "vcon" parameter was used to differentiate schema changes to the vCon core container when incompatablities were created in Internet-Draft versions.
+The "vcon" parameter was used to differentiate schema changes to the vCon core container when incompatibilities were created in Internet-Draft versions.
 The extension mechanism replaces the need for schema versioning.
 The vcon parameter was used to contain the syntactic version of the JSON format used in the vCon.
 (see [Non-Upward Compatible Changes to the vCon Container](#name-non-upward-compatible-changes-to-the-vcon-container))